BAST: Binaural Audio Spectrogram Transformer for Binaural Sound Localization

 \section{Introduction}

 Sound source localization is a fundamental ability in everyday life.
 Accurately and precisely localizing incoming auditory streams is required for auditory perception and social communication.
 In the past decades, the biological basis and neural mechanism of sound localization have been extensively explored \cite{batteau1967role,pickles2015auditory,van2019cortical,grothe2010mechanisms}.
-Normal hearing listeners extract spatial acoustic cues by mainly relying on the interaural level differences (ILD) and interaural time differences (ITD) of the auditory input.
-These cues are encoded through the human auditory subcortical pathway, in which the olivary complex and associated physiological structures integrate and convey the binaural signals from cochleas to the auditory cortex \cite{pickles2015auditory,grothe2010mechanisms}.
-However, sound localization is frequently affected by the noise and reverberations in the complex real-word environment, such as at a cocktail party.
-These noisy signals may undercut or distort the spatial cues \cite{blauert1997psychophysics}.
-Although many studies have focused largely on speech extraction from background noise, it is still not clear how the spatial position of acoustic signals in complex listening environments is extracted by the human brain.
+Normal hearing listeners extract horizontal acoustic cues by mainly relying on the interaural level differences (ILD) and interaural time differences (ITD) of the auditory input.
+These cues are encoded through the human auditory subcortical pathway, in which the auditory structures in the brainstem integrate and convey the binaural signals from cochleas to the auditory cortex \cite{pickles2015auditory,grothe2010mechanisms}.
+However, sound localization is frequently affected by the noise and reverberations in the complex real-word environment, which distort the spatial cues of the sound source of interest \cite{blauert1997psychophysics}.
+Yet, it is still not clear how the spatial position of acoustic signals in complex listening environments is extracted by the human brain.